Workbench

 Visualizing results

-In Panoply's workbench, users can transform the result of a query into charts.
+In Panoply's workbench, users can transform the result of a query into reports.

 • Pie Chart - The result must have 2 columns and the second column must be numeric.